Nash115/GitTool/README.md

 # GitTool
-A python tool to simply use git.
+A tool made with Python to simplify the use of Git.

 ## Requirements :
 - [python](https://www.python.org/downloads/)